husseinhafez1/Lumina/README.md

 Normals go through the *normal matrix* (`transpose(inverse(model))`) to stay perpendicular to the surface when the mesh is non-uniformly scaled.

 ### `color` / `light_cube` — Light source geometry
-`color.fs` tints an object by `lightColor * objectColor`. `light_cube` draws the light source itself as a plain white cube, unaffected by any lighting calculation.
+`color.fs` tints an object by `lightColor * objectColor`. `light_cube` draws the light source itself as a plain white cube, outside the lighting math.

 ### `material` — Struct-based properties
 Ambient/diffuse/specular colors and shininess move into a GLSL `struct Material`.
 The light gets a struct too.
 Cleaner than juggling separate uniforms when you want to vary materials per object.